New to Orienteering?An overview of the sport

 Most orienteering events are competitive with results based on finish times.
 Orienteers who are members of British Orienteering will automatically earn ranking points at each event they take part in, which allows comparison with others in the same age class in the whole UK or in the local region.
 WAOC has its own club league which operates on a similar basis but is just for club members, and where the best performers each year receive a trophy at our annual prizegiving.
 In addition we organise a League for our midweek evening MapRun events.

-The East Anglian Region also organises leagues for urban and forest orienteering, with trophies for the best performers amongst the clubs in the region.
+The East Anglian Region (EAOA) also organises leagues for urban and forest orienteering, with awards for the best performers amongst the clubs in the region.
+There are national leagues for urban events (SEOUL, Nopesport league), and general events (UK Orienteering league).

-Some events are also competitions in their own right such as the annual East Anglian Championship, and national events such as the British Orienteering Championships, the JK, and the biannual Scottish 6 Days.
-WAOC competes in inter-club championships (the CompassSport Cup and Trophy, and the Yvette Baker Trophy for Juniors) where all participating club members can earn points for the team.
+WAOC competes in inter-club championships (the CompassSport Cup or Trophy, and the Yvette Baker Trophy for Juniors) where all participating club members can earn points for the team.
 Relay events provide a chance for small teams of orienteers to combine their talents and compete for their club at relay events such as the British Orienteering Champs and the JK, the Harvester night relays, and the Peter Palmer night relay for juniors.

 Improving